 All courses must provide students with a course handbook to give students and overview of their expected learning.
 This handbook should be placed in the Course Organisation on Blackboard.

 The Course Handbook template can now be found on Faculty Quality Sharepoint sites.

 Please note: A Welsh language handbook needs to be available to all students who have requested correspondence in Welsh (the list is available on Quercus) and all students studying in Welsh.
 Students can also request for a copy of the handbook in Welsh or English regardless of the above.
 Any additional text produced by the faculties will need to be translated accordingly.

 The academic blueprint for undergraduate courses is an important tool to ensure consistency in our approach to developing and implementing our teaching and learning.
 CELT can support academics to implement the plan and design modules that enable academic staff to focus course developments on innovation in pedagogy.

-For the 2016/17 academic year, the University is developing a new approach to delivering course and module evaluation, called Loop.
-The new system will enable students to provide feedback at both module and course level in one application.
+LOOP enables students to provide feedback at both module and course level in one application.
 Tools are being developed to permit staff (depending on their role) to run reports at module, course, school and faculty level.

 The University encourages students to make use of laptops and mobile devices in their learning, teaching and assessment.
 The following guidelines, approved by Academic Board, are provided so that staff and students can make effective use of such devices in a formal learning and teaching environment.